Information and Resources

 Downtown Winnipeg BIZ is here to support our members.

 We understand how difficult this pandemic is on businesses and are committed to supporting you during this time.
 We want to ensure you’re set up for success and are informed with the most up-to-date information.

 How Downtown Winnipeg BIZ has helped businesses:

-- In an effort to help businesses in the ways they need it most, we created a the first phase of the program, which granted $1,000 to qualifying downtown small and medium-sized businesses to help with recovery.
-Businesses can use the grants for just about anything they need – from helping with rent payments to extra promotion.
+- In an effort to help businesses in the ways they need it most, we created the first phase of the grant program, which granted $1,000 to qualifying downtown small and medium-sized businesses to help with recovery.
+Businesses could use the grants for just about anything they need – from helping with rent payments to extra promotion.
 We were able to open a second phase of $1,000 grants in May of 2021.

 - Ramped up our social media and online promotion of businesses.